RNC sets sights on blue House seats in November

 A pair of New York Reps.
 Max Rose and Anthony Brindisi both unseated GOP House members in 2018.
 In their reelection bids, both also outraised their Republican challengers.
 In 2019, Rose raised nearly $3.4 million ahead of the June 23 race.
 In a toss-up election for the state’s 22nd District, Brindisi raised more than $2.2 million.

 The RNC is paying close attention to Nebraska’s 2nd District where progressive candidate Kara Eastman is challenging Rep. Don Bacon (R-Neb.) for a second time.
-Through the end of January, Eastman raised over $465,000 for her rematch against Bacon, but has nearly spent it all.
+In 2019, Eastman raised over $465,000 for her rematch against Bacon, and ended the year with nearly $93,000 on hand.
 Bacon raised over $1.4 million.
-Eastman is backed by Rep. Alexandria Ocasio-Cortez (D-N.Y.) and presidential candidate Sen. Bernie Sanders (I-Vt.).
+Eastman is backed by Rep. Alexandria Ocasio-Cortez (D-N.Y.).
 As Nebraska allocates electoral votes by congressional district, this race could be key to the presidential contest as well.

+Edit 3/27/20: This article was corrected to reflect Eastman’s fundraising total in 2019 only and clarify Eastman’s 2019 cash on hand total.
+Additionally, the article incorrectly stated that Eastman was endorsed by presidential candidate Bernie Sanders.

 Feel free to distribute or cite this material, but please credit the Center for Responsive Politics.